Q-Mobile/QGrid/README.md

 </p>

 `QGrid` is the missing SwiftUI collection view.
 It uses the same approach as SwiftUI's `List` view, by computing its cells on demand from an underlying collection of identified data.

+⚠️ ☢️ `WARNING`: As of writing this, `macOS Catalina 10.15 beta 5` is still not available (although `Xcode 11 beta 5` is out).
+Attempts to run the test macOS app on `macOS Catalina 10.15 beta 4` and earlier will fail.

 <center>
 <img src="QGridDemo.gif"/>